 It’s also cheaper to build customer loyalty.
 As Manish Goyal said in our video on Leveling Up Your Referral & Loyalty Program, “every customer you acquire through referral is one less you have to acquire through a paid channel.
 That’s a high-margin conversion.”
 And statistics bear this out: new customer acquisitions cost 5x what it costs to retain current customers.

 Manish Goyal recommends first finding who your best customers are.
 “It’s usually your best customers who are doing the advocacy,” says Goyal.
 And these customers usually arrive through word-of-mouth marketing.

 The question isn’t whether customer loyalty is a good thing.
 We’ve established that it is.
 The question is how you acquire the customers who are more likely to offer you that loyalty.

 Learn more: New to Loyalty Marketing?
 Start Here

 The first step?
 That old business adage: what gets measured, gets managed.
 You can’t improve customer loyalty until you know the specific variables to watch.

 It might not sound important now, but if you don’t know your numbers, then it becomes harder to set clear, definable goals.
 And without those goals, you might not know what your customer loyalty program should look like in the first place.

 The challenge is an abstract idea (loyalty) and turning it into something more tactile that shows up in your analytics.
+That's where the right loyalty program software comes in, which can track these metrics seamlessly.
 Below, we’ll tackle some of the most important metrics to consider when measuring customer loyalty.

 Customer satisfaction levels